osufuquila/website-docs/en/faq.md

 -----------------------

 - **My antivirus is blocking the switcher**
 - That's because our switcher edits the hosts file.
-Turn off your antivirus and run the switcher again.
+Turn off your antivirus or add the switcher as an exception and run the switcher again.

 -----------------------